Nurseries Online

 Primary Benefits of Sugar Cane Mulch

-• Regulates soil temperature extremes year-round
+• Regulates soil temperature in both hot and cooler conditions

 How to Apply Sugar Cane Mulch Effectively